Viltrox AF 16mm f/1.8 Z Review

 Conclusion

-It appears that Viltrox has upped the game with this lens in comparison to the AF 28mm f/1.8 Z when it comes to build quality and it reminds me of the AF 13mm f/1.4 for Fujifilm X-Mount that I reviewed a couple of years ago.
+It appears that Viltrox has upped the game with this lens when it comes to build quality compared to the AF 28mm f/1.8 Z. It reminds me of the AF 13mm f/1.4 for Fujifilm X-Mount that I reviewed a couple of years ago.

-The Nikkor Z 20mm f/1.8 S is the widest prime lens in the Z series, $1,046.95.
+The Nikkor Z 20mm f/1.8 S is the widest prime lens in the Z series, and it costs $1,046.95.
 I have only heard great things about this lens.
-It is almost double the cost of the Viltox and not quite as wide but I would love to try it at some point and certainly would not write it off.
+It is almost double the cost of the Viltox and not quite as wide, but I would love to try it at some point and certainly would not write it off.

 Viltrox AF 16mm f/1.8 Z shown on the Nikon Zf

-The Viltrox AF 16mm f/1.8 Z seems to hit a sweet spot when it comes to value for dollars spent.
-With prime lens qualities, and a focal length suitable for a range of topics from landscape to architecture, cityscape, and event photography it is certainly worth considering.
+The Viltrox AF 16mm f/1.8 Z seems to hit a sweet spot regarding value for dollars spent.
+With prime lens qualities and a focal length suitable for a range of topics, including landscape, architecture, cityscape, and event photography, it is certainly worth considering.

-The fast f/1.8 f-stop is what sets it apart from your standard zoom choice which many typically will gravitate towards.
-The ability to throw your background or foreground out and focus and the ability to shoot in low-light scenarios are greatly improved by this.
+The fast f/1.8 f-stop sets it apart from a standard zoom many typically gravitate towards.
+This greatly improves the ability to throw your background or foreground out and focus, as well as the ability to shoot in low-light scenarios.

 Thanks, Chris, for letting me use your Nikon Zf for this review.
 It is much appreciated.